 Last Updated on

+Okay, you’re starting to think you could handle this blogging thing.
 You’ve got a lot of great ideas for your blog, and you’re ready to buy yourself a domain name for your blog, but there’s something holding you back…

 That’s where I come in to save the day.
 Not knowing how domain name registration works doesn’t make you dumb.
 Everyone has to start somewhere, and everyone had to ask that question when they first started looking into the Internet.
 It’s your turn to learn now!

-What is domain registration?
+What is a domain name?

 What is web hosting?

 Web hosting is where you will store all your files on your live website.
 As we mentioned before, an excellent way to think about it is if the web hosting is the actual house where you keep all your furniture (files) that the address (domain name) points to.

 All computers communicate with IP addresses, and when some user types your domain name into their browser, it gets translated into the IP address of the computer that hosts your site.
 Once they access your domain name, the server where you have all your website files sends those files back to the users’ browser.